PR

 As described above, we have a detailed understanding of the flower's structure and pollination mechanism.
 However, to the best of my knowledge, there are no records of insects directly visiting these flowers in the wild.
 This may be surprising.

-Unfortunately, it's quite common for plants that are familiar in gardening to have little understanding of their ecology in the wild.just,Overseas researchers familiar with this group speculate that the bees may be closely related species such as bumblebees or other wasps of similar size (Pridgeon et al., 2014).
+Unfortunately, it's quite common for plants that are familiar in gardens to have poorly understood ecology in the wild.
+However, overseas researchers familiar with this group speculate that bumblebees and other wasps of similar size may migrate from closely related species (Pridgeon et al., 2014).

 It is thought that members of the Phalaenopsis genus, which includes Phalaenopsis orchids, restrict pollinating insects based on flower size (Pramanik et al., 2020), and it is natural to assume that this is the reason why insect pollination is said to be difficult in Japan.